Trust & safety

 • Confirmed the certificate is clear (no convictions, cautions, or relevant police-held information)

-• Confirmed the name on the certificate matches the tutor's account
+• Confirmed the name on the certificate matches the tutor's identity-verified name

-After the review we record the certificate number, name, date of birth, issue date, and clear status.
-The certificate image itself is purged from our systems.
+After the review, Tutorperch records the certificate number, name, date of birth, issue date, and clear status.
+The certificate image itself is then purged.

-A DBS check is a snapshot in time.
-Even an Enhanced DBS cert issued yesterday only confirms what was on the relevant police records up to that moment.
-For child tutoring specifically, we'd suggest layering normal parental due-diligence on top:
+A DBS certificate is a snapshot in time.
+Even a certificate issued yesterday confirms only what was on the relevant police records up to that moment.
+For child tutoring specifically, parental due diligence remains appropriate:

 • Ask to see the physical certificate at the start.
-It's a normal request and most tutors will be happy to comply.
+It is a normal request and most tutors will comply.

-• Use the gov.uk DBS Update Service if the tutor is subscribed — you can run a free online status check confirming the cert is still current.
+• Use the gov.uk DBS Update Service if the tutor is subscribed; a free online status check confirms whether the certificate is still current.

 The independent DBS-check guidance page walks through each of these in more detail.